plewis/plewis.github.io/phylogenetics/lab-simulation.md

 Most of the contents of this file are comments (lines starting with `#`).
 I included those as a sort of cheat-sheet for using seq-gen to save having to look everything up in the manual.

-You will need to execute the command on the first line of the _sg.sh_ file, and the easiest way to run Linux commands that are stored in a file is to "source" the file:
+:large_blue_diamond: You will need to execute the command on the first line of the _sg.sh_ file, and the easiest way to run Linux commands that are stored in a file is to "source" the file:

     . sg.sh